ElFloww/DUBUT_GROSSET_LEFRANCOIS_PINCHON_PROJET.dubutflorent/README.md

 Clone this project to your computer

-Set user secrets with these informations :
+Set user secrets on R5.08.Project.Forms project with these informations :
 ```bash
 {
   "ConnectionString": ""